exercism/v3/languages/csharp/concepts/enums/about.md

 ## Numeric type Enums

-The default numeric type of the values is `int`, it can be changed by explicitly specifying any other [integral numeric][integral numeric] type.
+While the default numeric type of the values is `int`, it can be changed by explicitly specifying any other [integral numeric][integral numeric] type.

-An enum can use a `byte` numeric type:
+The following enum use the `byte` numeric type for its values:

 ```csharp
 enum Priority : byte